finstape/Algorithms-and-data-structures/README.md

 Cleaner, Commandant, etc.) - 20%, Accountant - 10%, Manager - 20%,
 The main professions of your company (Programmers, Engineers, Doctors, etc.) - 40% and the Secretary - 4%)
-5. S / P - average in this specialty in the city and do the probability that will make how many people get gender. bids.
+5. Salary - average in this specialty in the city and do the probability that will make how many people get part time.
 (Manager - 50,000 rubles, Manager - 25,000 rubles)

 C. Limitations of the dataset:

 1. The total number of rows in the dataset is at least 50,000.
-2. FULL name - the dictionary should consist only of Slavic full names
+2. Full name - the dictionary should consist only of Slavic full names
 3. Phone number - all operators and variations of regional codes by St. Petersburg.
 4. The minimum number of people at the address is 50 people.
 5. A set of professions - at least 10
-6. S /N - varieties according to the formula = (A set of professions + (A set of professions/2))
+6. Salary - varieties according to the formula = (A set of professions + (A set of professions/2))
 Example if we have 15 professions, then variations on S/N should be, 15+(15/2) = 23. since we round up the quotient to an integer.